Questions? Call (860)407-2687

 • How to Set Exceptions for Avg Behavior Shield

-If you know that a software program is safe, this page shows you how to tell AVG to leave a program alone.
+If AVG is notifyinging you about a software program you know is safe, this page provides a tutorial on how to set file exclusions in AVG virus.
 The direct link to AVG's support page regarding this issue can be found at https://support.avg.com/SupportArticleView?urlName=AVG-Antivirus-scan-exclusions.

 In AVG you want to set file exceptions for a falsely flagged software program in two ways: